 Repertory Wind Ensemble

-Participation in a wind ensemble which performs great works of band as well as transcriptions of orchestra literature.
+Wind ensemble performs great works of band as well as transcriptions of orchestra literature.
 Historical data about the composers and their works will be studied.
 Ensemble performance may be assigned to the musical production.
-Letter grade only.
 Repeatable for credit three times.